See the live dashboard for CensusAtSchool 2023-2024

 Scholarship Statistics programmes.
 Tony Stanton (Rutherford College) and Mark Hooper (Otago Boys High School) shared their ideas.

-Facilitators: Anna Martin and Dr Marie Fitch, University of Auckland
+Facilitators: Anna Fergusson and Dr Marie Fitch, University of Auckland

 Summary of discussion led by Tony Stanton